illsk1lls/ZipRipper/README.md

 *user is presented with the options of either resuming the job, or bypassing the resume feature and starting a new job.<br>* *Note: When a job is completed the resume data is removed.
 All resume data can be cleared by clicking the center of John's tie*

-To use an alternate wordlist, click John's mouth
+To set an alternate wordlist, click John's mouth and select an option before starting the session.
+(Clicking an option will register your selection and quietly dismiss the menu)

 Current version provides support for hardware acceleration via OpenCL for:<br>
 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>